 The Bonita Property is outside of the well-established Carlin-style gold deposit trends in north-central Nevada, but there are several large, past-producing Tertiary epithermal gold deposits located within 50 km of Bonita, including the Hycroft and Sleeper deposits, both associated with Tertiary-aged volcanic rocks which are evident at Bonita.

-Happy Creek volcanic rocks of Permian to Triassic age are mainly undifferentiated andesitic volcanic successions best exposed in the western part of the property, including well-bedded, limestone-bearing sedimentary successions lower in the section.
+Happy Creek volcanic rocks of inferred Triassic age are mainly undifferentiated andesitic volcanic successions best exposed in the western part of the property, including well-bedded, limestone-bearing sedimentary successions lower in the section.
 Folded metasedimentary rocks and phyllite are below the Happy Creek volcano-sedimentary successions in the southwest part of the property, and might be Paleozoic in age.
 The Cretaceous King Lear formation unconformably overlies the Happy Creek andesite volcanic succession in the northwest part of the property, where it consists of locally-derived pebble and boulder conglomerate and interbedded siltstone and greywacke, and lenses of limestone.
 Tertiary volcanic rocks are mostly layered assemblages of andesite, trachyte and basalt flows, with lesser crystal ash flow tuff and tuffaceous sedimentary rocks exposed in the central and southeastern part of the property, filling the central valley depression.